-inSTiLl: Service through Teaching & Learning is a component of Fajina Archaeology Outreach that extends into higher education classrooms in the US (and hopefully in Belize soon). inSTiLl seeks to provide service learning opportunities for university students to carry out their own fajina, their own service, and their own community engagement.
+inSTiLl: Service through Teaching & Learning is a component of Fajina Archaeology Outreach that extends into higher education classrooms. inSTiLl seeks to provide service learning opportunities for university students to carry out their own fajina, their own service, and their own community engagement.
 Ultimately, we hope to inspire students to develop a commitment to fajina in their life and to instill a passion for service.

 2017 UTA Art Healing Activities, in partnership with the Touch A Life Care Center in Ghana